xen-troops/moulin/docs/rouge.rst

 :code:`size` is optional. `rouge` will calculate total file size and add some space for the filesystem metadata to determine block size.
 You can increase size, if wish.

+:code:`sparse` is optional.
+If it set to to :code:`false`, filesystem image will be copied in non-sparse mode.
+This may increase final image size on disk and processing time.
+Use this option only when absolutely necessary, i.e when some piece of software (like bootloader) depends on values in un-allocated sectors.

 GUID Partition Table (GPT) block
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^